 In 2017, there are some differences between democratic and republican party members.
 Believing in regressive taxation is one difference.
 Republicans believe that paying taxes should be a responsibility of all Americans.
 Democrats believe that progressive taxation is fair.
 Each viewpoint has some merit.

 In my opinion, our tax law is far too complicated and is made so because of a myriad of special interest groups.
 Each special interest group wants tax relief or an exemption from having to pay taxes.
-Let's start with some facts: The poverty threshold in the United States is below $24,250 and the median income is $51,272.

 Why not make our tax burden both simple and fair?
 Here is my proposal:

 - "In the United States, the poverty thresholds are updated every year by Census Bureau.
 The threshold in the United States is updated and used for statistical purposes.
 In 2020, in the United States, the poverty threshold for a single person under 65 was an annual income of US$12,760, or about $35 per day.
 The threshold for a family group of four, including two children, was US$26,200, about $72 per day.
 According to the US Census Bureau's American Community Survey 2018 One-year Estimates, 13.1% of Americans lived below the poverty line."
 Source: https://en.wikipedia.org/wiki/Poverty_threshold

 - “While income varies considerably in the U.S., depending on location and industry, Glassdoor's latest local-pay report finds that the median salary for U.S. employees is $51,272.”
 Source: https://www.fool.com/investing/2017/03/24/whats-the-average-income-in-the-united-states.aspx

 Who could object to this simple method of calculating federal income taxes?
 Here is my list: